jueyang/know-your-tools/week2.md

 ## Enough talk

 Now let's put that ongoing construction of your building onto GitHub.
-In this session, we will "put a git on it."

 **In GitHub:**